Bernd Sturmfels

-Bernd Sturmfels (born March 28, 1962, in Kassel, West Germany) is a Professor of Mathematics and Computer Science at the University of California, Berkeley and is a director of the Max Planck Institute for Mathematics in the Sciences in Leipzig since 2017.
+Bernd Sturmfels (born March 28, 1962) is a professor of mathematics and computer science at the University of California, Berkeley and is a director of the Max Planck Institute for Mathematics in the Sciences in Leipzig since 2017.

 Education and career

 He received his PhD in 1987 from the University of Washington and the Technische Universität Darmstadt.
 After two postdoctoral years at the Institute for Mathematics and its Applications in Minneapolis, Minnesota, and the Research Institute for Symbolic Computation in Linz, Austria, he taught at Cornell University, before joining University of California, Berkeley in 1995.
 His Ph.D. students include Melody Chan, Jesús A. De Loera, Mike Develin, Diane Maclagan, Rekha R. Thomas, Caroline Uhler, and Cynthia Vinzant.

 Contributions

 Bernd Sturmfels has made contributions to a variety of areas of mathematics, including algebraic geometry, commutative algebra, discrete geometry, Gröbner bases, toric varieties, tropical geometry, algebraic statistics, and computational biology.
 He has written several highly cited papers in algebra with Dave Bayer.

 He has authored or co-authored multiple books including Introduction to Tropical Geometry with Diane Maclagan.